Sidewalk & Parking Lot Falls in Georgia

 Operators of the commercial establishment that provided the parking lot

-- If a store or restaurant owner is renting property, they can still be held liable for injuries that occur on that property even if it is owned by another.
-Liability in these cases will depend on who had control and responsibility for the lot.
+- If a business is renting the premises or property, it can still be held liable for injuries that occur on that property even if it is owned by another.
+Liability in these cases may depend on who had control and responsibility for the lot.

 Apartment complex owners